sphars/countie/README.md

-# countie
+# Countie
-A simple application to count things
+A simple application to count things.
+That's literally it.

+An exercise in learning basic Javascript.

+Some styling based loosely on Bootstrap.